How to Quit Drinking: A Research-Grounded Practical Guide

 - Refuge Recovery — Buddhist-informed, mindfulness-based

-- Women for Sobriety — designed specifically for women
+- Women for Sobriety — specifically designed for women

 - LifeRing — secular, self-directed